 To add humor to a totally relatable situation, Jess’s roommate, Winston, declares that he’s also suffering from PMS.
 The whole punchline rests on the gender binary that enforces that Winston can’t possibly feel the same hormonal shifts as Jess simply because he’s a man.
 While we appreciate the relatability of Jess’s character, the humor in Winston’s “hormonal shift” is to be questioned.

 The good: My Girl (1991)

 “I’m hemorrhaging!” declares a cute little Vada (Anna Chlumsky) upon getting her period.
-Her future stepmom, Shelly, graciously explains to Vada why her body is going through the process of The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., and Vada replies, “It’s not fair.
+Her future stepmom, Shelly, graciously explains to Vada why her body is going through the process of menstruation, and Vada replies, “It’s not fair.
 Nothing happens to boys.”

 Later in the day, her friend, Thomas J (Macaulay Culkin), stops by for a visit, and Vada takes her rage out on him.
 She pushes him off his feet and says, “Get out of here!
 And don’t come back for 5-7 days!”
 The scene shows us that healthy conversations about periods allow menstruators to listen to their bodies and set some boundaries.

 The cult classic offered us something hilarious to think about when it comes to how we define virginity.
 When supporting character Bethany Byrd’s virginity is questioned because of her use of jumbo tampons, she declares, “I can’t help it if I’ve got a heavy flow and a wide-set vagina!”

 As a society, we just need to get cool with the fact that everyone has a slightly different definition of virginity instead of believing that there’s one singular definition that everyone needs to live by.